BSchultz90/xivprofiles/README.md

 # xivprofiles
-A Next.JS Project used to display FFXIV Character Profiles
+A Next.JS / Tailwind Project used to display FFXIV Character Profiles